 DELEGATION

-105. Subject to these Articles, the Directors may delegate to any Director, committee (including any Local Governing Body), [the Chief Executive Officer] or any other holder of an executive office, such of their powers or functions as they consider desirable to be exercised by them.
+105. Subject to these Articles, the Directors may delegate to any Director, committee (including any Local Governing Body), the Chief Executive Officer or any other holder of an executive office, such of their powers or functions as they consider desirable to be exercised by them.
 Any such delegation shall be made subject to any conditions the Directors may impose, and may be revoked or altered.

-106. Where any power or function of the Directors has been exercised by any committee (including any Local Governing Body)[, under a Scheme of Delegation or otherwise,] to any Director [, the Chief Executive Officer] or to any other holder of an executive office, that person or committee shall report to the Directors in respect of any action taken or decision made with respect to the exercise of that power or function at the meeting of the Directors immediately following the taking of the action or the making of the decision.
+106. Where any power or function of the Directors has been exercised by any committee (including any Local Governing Body), under a Scheme of Delegation or otherwise, to any Director , the Chief Executive Officer or to any other holder of an executive office, that person or committee shall report to the Directors in respect of any action taken or decision made with respect to the exercise of that power or function at the meeting of the Directors immediately following the taking of the action or the making of the decision.

-[CHIEF EXECUTIVE OFFICER,] PRINCIPALS AND STAFF
+CHIEF EXECUTIVE OFFICER, PRINCIPALS AND STAFF

-[107.
-The Directors shall appoint the Chief Executive Officer.
-In relation to such appointment, the Directors shall consult the Diocesan Director of Education and shall have regard to the Object and may appoint a Chief Executive Officer having regard to that person's ability and fitness to uphold the Object.]
+107. The Directors shall appoint the Chief Executive Officer.
+In relation to such appointment, the Directors shall consult the Diocesan Director of Education and shall have regard to the Objects and may appoint a Chief Executive Officer having regard to that person's ability and fitness to uphold the Objects.

 107A.The Directors shall appoint the Principal of each Academy.
 In respect of the appointment of the Principal at each of those Academies falling under Article 4(ii), the Directors shall do so only with the agreement of the Diocesan Director of Education and shall make use of any relevant powers under section 124AA of the School Standards and Framework Act 1998 or under the Relevant Funding Agreement in respect of those Academies.